Search / Found (264)

 Crown Point offensive lineman Sean Jones, shown here at last year's Times Preseason All-Area photo shoot, will play in the North-South All-Star game on Friday.
 His father, Christopher, died May 19, 2012.
 Sean plans on giving everything he has to honor his dad.

-Russ and Nancy Adams are selling the Strongbow Inn in Valparaiso to the Luke Co.
+Russ and Nancy Adams sold the Strongbow Inn in Valparaiso to the Luke Co.

 A Bass Pro Shops anchors commercial land at Ameriplex at the Port in Portage.
 Bass Pro is considered to be a draw for other retail development, but construction at Ameriplex slowed after the recession began in 2008.

 Bass Pro Shops opened at the Ameriplex at the Port in Portage in February 2007, and Quaker Steak and Lube, Longhorn Steakhouse and Country Inn and Suites all followed with construction before the Great Recession hit.
 The owner of Ameriplex, Holladay Properties, only this year again started l…

 Michigan City - Onyx Brick Chicken, front, with a braised short rib appetizer at William B's Steakhouse in the Blue Chip Casino in Michigan City.